corelan/pyencfsgui/README.md

 https://github.com/vgough/encfs/issues/629
 https://github.com/vgough/encfs/issues/630

-The instruction below used to work fine until a few days ago, I guess we'll have to wait until someone addresses the issues.
+The homebrew-based procedure below used to work fine until a few days ago.
+If you prefer to use Homebrew, you'll have to wait until someone addresses the issues.
 If you already have encfs/gocryptfs installed and working, then you can skip those parts of the installation procedure below.

-Of course, you can also try to install encfs via MacPorts
+Of course, you can also try to install encfs via MacPorts.
+You may have to compile gocryptfs yourself.

-Once you've run through those instructions it's recommended to update macports with sudo port selfupdate, then you can install enfcs with sudo port install encfs

 ### Installing dependencies on macOS